its-ajay-khatri/redux-store-pricing-app/README.md

 # redux-store-pricing-app

-copy paste the files in respective folder
+1)copy paste the files in respective folder

-run command: npm install
+2)run command: npm install

-after installing all the packages, run: npm start
+3)after installing all the packages, run: npm start to run the app successfully